life-itself/second-renaissance/content/ecosystem/cohere/profiles/Home_for_Humanity.md

   - Art Production & Curation
 size: 4-10
 ---
-> "Home for Humanity is an inclusive movement for planetary regeneration.
+> Home for Humanity is an inclusive movement for planetary regeneration.
 >
 > We activate the power of our homes to pioneer regenerative futures.
 >